arceos23/CatTrax/README.md

 <img src="./demo/screenshots/Cat_detail_screen.jpg"  width="50%">

 The user gets redirected to the cat detail screen for a given cat after selecting it in the home screen.
-The user can choose to begin editing a cat's details or remove a cat.
+The user can choose to begin editing this cat's details or remove it.

 ## Edit cat screen

 <img src="./demo/screenshots/Edit_cat _screen.jpg"  width="50%">

 The user can edit a cat's details.
+This form is uploaded with the selected cat's previous information for easy editing upon inital render of the screen.

 ## Home screen - cats added and sorted by name